Tanar of Pellucidar: Plot summary

 After hearing the complete transmission, Jason Gridley pledges to lead an expedition to Pellucidar through the polar opening and rescue David Innes, thus setting the stage for the sequel Tarzan at the Earth's Core, a cross-over novel linking Burroughs’ Pellucidar and Tarzan series.

 Copyright

-The copyright for this story has expired in Australia, and thus now resides in the public domain there.
-The text is available via Project Gutenberg Australia.
+The copyright for this story has expired in Australia and in Canada, and thus now resides in the public domain there.
+The text is available via Project Gutenberg Australia and Faded Page, Canada.
+As the magazine version was published in 1929, it is now in the public domain in the United States.